 The exact wording Hamaguchi used in number six is interesting, so I include it here: “Within this feedback loop of information, the holon exists as a determinant of its large order, while cooperating with it.
 It also assumes that others exist within itself, while maintaining its own order by the order it formed at the beginning.
 Strictly speaking, therefore, there is no longer self-other distinctions here, as the ‘holon’ is now an ‘individual’ and a ’whole’ simultaneously.”

-As long as the outer system into which the holon is tied (relatum) and the inner one (individuum) are in harmony, there is no consciousness of a self as an individual (inwardly focused), but only as a part of the group (outwardly focused), and there is not autonomy as such.
+As long as the outer system into which the holon is tied (relatum) and the inner one (individuum) are in harmony, there is no consciousness of a self as an inwardly-focused individual, but only as an outwardly-focused part of the group.
+As long as there is no dissonance between the part and the whole, there is no autonomy as such.
 In fact, any information that is received is accepted unconsciously because it is taken as a natural occurrence by the holon.
-When there is disharmony, the individuus is awakened and acts with free will.
-Hamaguchi’s argument is that most of the time there is harmony, so the self holon is not actually involved as an individuus as often as Western social science assumes.
+In contrast, when there is dissonance between the holon and the greater system, the individuus is awakened and asserts its free will.
+Hamaguchi’s argument is that most of the time there is harmony between the holon and the greater system, so the individuus aspect of the holon self is less active than is assumed in Western social science.

 Is there free will?